arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

 Then, load a morphology on ``SWC`` file format (interpreted according to :ref:`Arbor's specifications <morph-formats>`).
-Similar to the tutorial :ref:`"A simple single cell model" <tutorialsinglecellswc>` we parse a morphology file ``single_cell_detailed.swc`` defined as
+Similar to the tutorial :ref:`"A simple single cell model" <tutorialsinglecellswc>` we use the morphology file ``single_cell_detailed.swc``:

 .. literalinclude:: ../../python/example/single_cell_detailed.swc
    :language: python

-as an argument to the simulation script:
+Pass the filename as an argument to the simulation script:

 .. literalinclude:: ../../python/example/single_cell_extracellular_potentials.py
    :language: python
    :lines: 57-66

 As a target for a current stimuli we define an :class:`arbor.location` :